 Mountain Biking and Wildflowers in Crested Butte

 Crested Butte is one of my favorite places in Colorado, hands down.
 With its beautifully picturesque town, wonderful hiking trails, and world-class alpine mountain biking, it’s a mountain paradise.
-There’s plenty of things to do in Crested Butte, but one of my favorite things is to hike.
+There are plenty of things to do in Crested Butte, but one of my favorite things is to hike.

 Crested Butte is a pleasant (but pricey) town.
 There are tons of awesome eateries here including the famous Secret Stash Pizza and the Sherpa Cafe.